YBronst/CloverBuildUtilities/README.md

   - Automatically runs buildme;
   - Cleans up /private/tmp/downloadBackup after completion.

+# CloverBuildTools By chris1111
-# CloverBuildTools Loads slowly loads open source tools that may have been lost during updates CloverBootloader
+- Loads slowly loads open source tools that may have been lost during updates CloverBootloader

 # Usage:
 - Place it next to CloverBootloader and launch it and missing files will appear in `CloverBootloader/toolchain/tools/Download`